Fusion Complexity Inversion: Why Simpler Cross View Modules Outperform SSMs and Cross View Attention Transformers for Pasture Biomass Regression: Discussion

 \textbf{Benchmarking position of CSIRO Biomass Dataset.} Compared to GrassClover~\cite{skovsen2019grassclover} (435 images, 2 Danish sites, May--October, no dead matter labels, and controlled lighting), CSIRO Biomass Dataset provides 2.7$\times$ greater geographic diversity (19 sites, 4 states), year round coverage, dead matter annotations, camera diversity, and heterogeneous auxiliary inputs (NDVI, and height) absent from any comparable benchmark.
 Other agricultural vision datasets (CropHarvest, PlantNet, DeepWeeds, Agriculture-Vision) target classification, detection, or aerial segmentation, and none provides ground level, component wise biomass regression with laboratory validated measurements.
 CSIRO Biomass Dataset is thus the only appropriate benchmark for this study, and the 17 configuration suite serves as a reproducible reference for future work.

 \textbf{Limitations.} All findings are derived from a single dataset, though no comparable alternative with laboratory validated, component wise biomass ground truth for proximal pasture imagery currently exists.
-The fusion complexity inversion may not hold where global modules have sufficient data to avoid overfitting.
-The backbone comparison partially confounds pretraining data size with algorithmic improvements, and 8\,GB VRAM limits batch sizes to 1.
+The fusion complexity inversion may not hold with sufficient data, and the backbone comparison partially confounds pretraining data size with algorithmic improvements.
+At larger scales (like 2K--10K labeled images), complex global fusion modules would likely catch up to, or exceed local fusion.
+The 8\,GB VRAM limit constrains effective batch size and training throughput.
 Validation on emerging agricultural benchmarks with similar ground truth quality is left to future work.